Webhook Event Types

 mode: 'production' | 'testnet' | 'sandbox';

-};Common data fields: invoice_id, tx_hash, amount_crypto, amount_usd, confirmations.
+};Key data fields: invoice_id, external_id, metadata, amount_crypto, amount_usd, tx_hash, amount_units, confirmations, block_height.

 invoice.overpaid